Regional hydrogeological characterisation of four coal basins in Queensland, South Australia and Victoria

 - St Vincent Basin, South Australia.

-This study has collated, analysed and interpreted existing geological, hydrological and other relevant data such as topographic, geophysical and remotely sensed datasets held by Geoscience Australia and other data custodians, such as state government agencies in Queensland, South Australia and Victoria, and various academic institutions.
+This study collated, analysed and interpreted existing geological, hydrogeological, hydrological, s topographic, geophysical and remotely sensed datasets held by Geoscience Australia and other data custodians, including state government agencies in Queensland, South Australia and Victoria, and various academic institutions.

-This project was commissioned by the Department of the Environment.
-It is one of a number of projects being undertaken to directly address research priorities identified by the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC).
+This project was commissioned by the (then) Department of the Environment.
+It was one of several projects that addressed research priorities identified by the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC).

-- develop an improved knowledge base relating to the hydrogeological and groundwater resource characteristics of four coal-bearing geological basins that are of national strategic interest but are not the subject of initial research being conducted for the Bioregional Assessment Programme.
+This project developed an improved knowledge base relating to the hydrogeological and groundwater resource characteristics of four coal-bearing geological basins of national strategic interest that were not the subject of the Bioregional Assessment Program.

-The main project outcomes are that the IESC:
+The main project outcomes were that the IESC:

-- Is better informed about water resources and groundwater systems of the four coal basins assessed for this study, including recognising the most important data and knowledge gaps that may limit the extent of current understanding; and
+- Were better informed about water resources and groundwater systems in these four coal basins, including recognising the most important data and knowledge gaps that may limit the extent of current understanding

-- Can make sound and informed recommendations for future investments (where appropriate) that will address the most critical data and knowledge gaps that exist in these basins.
+- Can make sound and informed recommendations for future investments (where appropriate) that will address the most critical data and knowledge gaps in these basins.

-Additionally, the technical reports will provide relevant state government agencies, natural resource managers, local councils and other interested community members in each study area with access to a comprehensive and informative source of data and information about the geology, hydrogeology and groundwater systems.
+Additionally, the technical reports provide state government agencies, natural resource managers, local councils and other interested community members with access to a comprehensive and informative source of data and information about the geology, hydrogeology and groundwater systems of each basin.